The SeaGoat platform forReal Estate Due Diligence

 The kinds of work your firm runs.

 Each Assessment Type drives its own editable checklist and AI depth.
 Your firm names them.
-PCA, ESA, Progress Inspection, MAI Appraisal, or your own internal labels.
+PCA, ESA, PRA, Progress Inspection, MAI Appraisal, or your own internal labels.
 Add, rename, or rewire checklists in your Pack at any time.

 Your Pack is your firm's IP.
 Yours forever.
 Audit-tracked.
 Exportable on demand.